neo-itd/.github/profile/README.md

 ## 🤔 What is Neo Interface Technology & Design (Neo ITD)?
 An interface-spirited foundation using design and engineering as a means to research, develop, transact, and implement expressible elements.

-_Note: Interface is not defined as a Graphical User Interface (GUI), but by its dictionary meaning — The point of interconnection or contact between entities._
+_Note: Interface is not defined as a Graphical User Interface (GUI), but by its dictionary meaning of, The point of interconnection or contact between entities.__

-_Another note: Neo's "Expressible elements" are presented as functional prototypes, products, and applications._
+_Another note: Neo's "Expressible elements" are presented as functional prototypes, products, and applications.__

+---

 ## 𝌭 Business Model

+### Channels
+* Establish a media platform ( content and distribution ).
+* Publish our own perspectives.
+* Distribute directly to end-client.

+### Cost Structure
+* Allocate most of budget for creation.
 * Bring rapid prototyping in-house.
 * Combine the artisanal with modern manufacturing and production tools.
-* Deliver variety and uniqueness via micro productions.
 * Eliminate the cost of customization via modern tools ( design software, additive manufacturing machines ).

+### Customer Relationships
+* Implement end-user feedback into iterations.

+### Customer Segments
+* Curl most time monopolizing customers.
+* Many customers, partitioned ( then integrated via interests and permission ).

+### Key Activities
+* Deliver syztemized variable uniqueness via micro productions.

+### Key Partners
+* Create meaningful public and organic e2e relationships.
+* Use momentum of realized projects as opportunity to create consulting and commission opportunities.

+### Key Resources
 * Maintain a public and open-source archive.

-* Publish our own perspectives.
+### Revenue Stream
+* If we cannot afford to produce the idea, license the concept.
+* Develop repeatable streams of income.
+* Avoid industry co-dependence.

+### Value Proposition
+* Adapt as needed.
-* Use momentum of realized projects as opportunity to create consulting and commission opportunities.
+* Allow ecosystem of projects to be symbiotic.
+* Routinely sweep for ( and rectify ) any Single Point of Failure.
+* Never abandon a robust niche market for a non-existent and irrelevant one.

+---

 ## 🥷🏾 Design Disciplines
 * Content